How to look for records of... Lawyers

 From 1785 an annual certificate of admission was required before an attorney or solicitor could practise.
 Books of such certificates occur among court records.
 From 1790 the printed Law Lists were based on these certificate books.

 The Law Society has records of the Registrar of Attorneys and Solicitors, set up in 1843.
 These include lists of admissions from 1845 with additional lists of admissions from about 1790 for most courts and some Registers of Articles of Clerkship from about 1860.
 The Law Society Library can carry out a search into the records for a fee.
 For a list of the records held at the library, see The Law Society website.

-More detailed records of an attorney or solicitor are included with those of the court to which he was admitted.
-For those admitted before 1750, you should start with the admissions to the court of Common Pleas since admissions to that court exceeded those to any other during the first half of the eighteenth century.
+For lawyers admitted before 1750, you should start with the admissions to the Court of Common Pleas since admissions to that court exceeded those to any other during the first half of the 18th century.
 After 1750, on the other hand, it is best to look first at admissions to the court of the King’s Bench.

-6. Attorneys admitted to the Court of Common Pleas
+For attorneys admitted to the Court of Common Pleas the following records exist:

-Admission Papers, 1729-1838 (CP 5): These may include articles of clerkship, affidavits of due execution of articles, affidavits of payment of stamp duty and fiats for admission.
+Admission Papers, 1729-1838 are also in CP 5.
+These may include articles of clerkship, affidavits of due execution of articles, affidavits of payment of stamp duty and fiats for admission.
 In case of persons admitted in other courts who were seeking further admission to the Common Pleas, only affidavits of due payment of stamp duty or evidence of admissions in other courts may be found.
 These records contain papers of attorneys who did not complete their service under articles.
 Furthermore, not everyone admitted to the Common Pleas is recorded.
 The admission books described below are a more satisfactory record.

 |Series 1||CP 70/1||1729-1751|